juju/docs/src/en/charms-deploying.md

 subnets of both db-space and internal spaces, and NOT connected to either the storage or dmz spaces.

-For more information regarding constraints in general, see "juju help constraints" and to learn about `extra-bindings`, which provide a way to declare an extra bindable endpoint that is not a relation, see [Charm metadata][metadata].
+See [Constraints][contraints] for more general information regarding constraints.
+To learn about `extra-bindings`, which provide a way to declare an extra bindable endpoint that is not a relation, see [Charm metadata][metadata].